We strive to keep our articles as accurate as possible. If you notice any inconsistencies or outdated info please let us know.

 Despite the cross platform advantage you still need either OpenOffice or LibreOffice installed on the PC to manage the file type so having it in PDF format is very useful when porting it on a mobile device, when sharing the file with other people or when managing your projects with your other colleagues.
 Having novaPDF installed for the PDF conversion makes it even easier as all you have to do is select the Print button on the application interface and you are done.
 Additional options like bookmarking, watermarking, signatures, file security features, merging, mail sending are also available so you do not have to use additional programs for them.

-Convert ODF to PDF
+How to convert ODF formulas to PDF

 The ODF to PDF conversion is very easy to make and all you have to do is follow up on these steps: